 1. Know yourself

 Start this process by talking with different business groups in the organizations, and establish what your assets are.
 It begins with asking about the core concerns of your company:

-What does the company do?
-What is their main source of revenue?
+What is your main source of revenue?

 This exercise will not only help you to identify and prioritize key assets but will also open a communication channel with other groups not usually involved in ensuring software security.
 Both of these achievements will make security projects now and in the future go more smoothly than ever, thanks to that improved communication.

 2. Know your team